Ethical Oversight

 Vulnerable Populations

 Special care should be given to groups or persons who may be incapable of predicting, dealing with, or recovering from the influence of study execution.
-It is possible that did not understand the nature of the study to get informed consent, and, therefore, were vulnerable to coercion.
+It is possible that they did not understand the nature of the study to get informed consent, and, therefore, were vulnerable to coercion.
 The study may engage these groups and people only if their involvement is absolutely necessary to carry out the research, and the output of the study is beneficial for them.

 Research involving human subjects